iamyanbo/Froupie/README.md

 # Froupie
-A Website to find nearby restaurants given multiple starting addresses.
+A Website to find nearby restaurants given multiple starting addresses (Inspired by my friends and I who wanted to find a place close to all of us to eat).

 This project was made in Typescript with React for frontend and Express Node.js for backend.
 To visit the website, open [https://froupie-frontend.vercel.app/](https://froupie-frontend.vercel.app/) to view it in browser.